 Describe what you will do Resources required Who is responsible?
 Completed How will you ensure staff do not attend work if they are unwell? e.g. Staff are advised, supported and reminded they MUST not attend work if they experience ANY symptoms consistent with COVID-19, even if they feel fit to work.
 Posters, staff updates, email reminders, regular staff meetings and communications Manager (consult with staff) e.g. Unwell staff members must be excluded from the workplace, describe supportive procedures that support this process. e.g. Staff experiencing symptoms will be required to seek advice from their general practitioner and must comply with self-quarantine directions as advised.
 How will you protect vulnerable staff from infection?
-Vulnerable staff (those who are identified as 'at risk') are recommended not to return to work until QLD Health advises it is safe to do so. e.g. Have completed & implemented model code of practice for vulnerable workers.
-Manager (consult with staff) e.g. Roles of vulnerable staff have been redeployed where it has been possible to do so to enable them to continue working (e.g. working from home).
-How will staff be screened for symptoms prior to returning to work, and on an ongoing basis? e.g. Supervisor/Manager on duty will screen staff via a verbal/online questionnaire at commencement of each shift.
-Supervisor/Manag er (consult with staff) e.g. ALL staff are trained on privacy regulations.
-Procedures include [example].
+Vulnerable staff (those who are e.g. Have completed & implemented model code of practice for vulnerable workers.
+Manager (consult with staff) identified as 'at risk') are recommended not to return to work until QLD Health advises it is safe to do so. e.g. Roles of vulnerable staff have been redeployed where it has been possible to do so to enable them to continue working (e.g. working from home).

-e.g. Each team member will sign a declaration when signing in for each shift.
-How will staff be screened for symptoms prior to returning to work, and on an ongoing basis? e.g. You may choose to have each member of staff will have their temperature screened via thermal scanner prior to boarding the tour bus/vessel/tour/aircraft. e.g. Thermal temperature scanner How will the business manage an unwell staff member? e.g. Designated isolation area. e.g. PPE for staff who need to attend. e.g. Notify 13Health. e.g. Call next of kin/ assist with transport. e.g. Supply a mask to unwell staff member. e.g. Review first aid procedures to ensure PPE for staff Staff to alert Management Record any other measures that you are taking here
+Describe what you will do Resources required Who is responsible?
+Completed How will staff be screened for symptoms prior to returning to work, and on an ongoing basis? e.g. Supervisor/Manager on duty will screen staff via a verbal/online questionnaire at commencement of each shift.
+Supervisor/Mana ger (consult with staff) e.g. ALL staff are trained on privacy regulations.
+Procedures include [example]. e.g. Each team member will sign a declaration when signing in for each shift.
+How will staff be screened for symptoms prior to returning to work, and on an ongoing basis? e.g. You may choose to have each member of staff will have their temperature screened via thermal scanner prior to boarding the tour bus/vessel/tour/aircraft. e.g. Thermal temperature scanner How will the business manage an unwell staff member? e.g. Designated isolation area. e.g. PPE for staff who need to attend. e.g. Notify 13Health. e.g. Call next of kin/ assist with transport. e.g. Supply a mask to unwell staff member. e.g. Review first aid procedures to ensure PPE for staff Staff to alert Management